meta-pixel

 Elder

 The Circle consists of seven members, a balance of Indigenous Grandmothers and Grandfathers who represent varied personal and professional experiences.
-The Circle will gather as needed to share guidance, perspective and support for AHSABC’s decisions and ongoing work.
+The Circle gathers to share guidance, perspective and support for AHSABC’s decisions and ongoing work.

 Sign up for our newsletter!